emiraleph/Block-Windows-Telemery-With-Firewall/README.md

    - Once finished, close PowerShell and CMD, and you are all set.
    - No reboot is necessary; changes are applied immediately.

+## How to reverse the changes?

+   - Open the firewall and go to the `Advanced settings` section on the left.
+   - In that section go to `OutBound rules` and use the `Action` filter (may need to stretch the window to see all the options).
+   - When filtering you will see all the rules that start with `telemetry_` select all or the one you want to delete by pressing `shift + up or down arrows` to select multiple items.
+   - **_MAKE SURE TO REMOVE ONLY THE RULES THAT HAVE BEEN CREATED WITH SCRIPT_**
+   - Click on the delete button on the right, or `Supr / Delete` and confirm in the dialog box the deletion of the rule(s).

 ---

 ### SPANISH: